mpedramfar/zotra/README.md

 To download attachments from a url or search identifier, run `zotra-download-attachment-from-url`/`zotra-download-attachment-from-search`.

-To download and open attachments from a url or search identifier, run `zotra-open-attachment-from-url`/`zotra-open-attachment-from-search`.

 See `zotra` customization group for a complete list of options and their description.

 ### Using zotra with a browser and org-protocol